Dudley Digges (patriot): Early and family life

 The third son born to the former Elizabeth Foliott Power and her husband Cole Digges, he was born in late 1728 or early 1729 at Yorktown, in a house his father had built after purchasing the no. 42 lot in 1713, and which remained in the Digges family until 1784, when this man sold it to David Jameson.

 His great-grandfather Edward Digges had established the E.D. plantation (later renamed Bellfield) in York County, where his father was born.
 He had at least two elder sisters who married into the prominent Harrison family, and elder brothers Edward Digges (who as first born son inherited the Belfield plantation and began representing York County in the House of Burgesses in 1736 but moved to Stafford County) and William Digges (who represented nearby Warwick County as had their father before his elevation to the Council of State).
 This Digges received a private education appropriate to his class, including studies at the College of William and Mary.

 This Dudley Digges married twice.
-His first wife, the former Martha Burwell Armistead bore at least a son, Cole Armistead Digges (born Dec.
-31, 1748-and who married Mary Allen) and a daughter, Martha Armistead ("Patsy") Digges, who survived to married Capt.
+His first wife, the former Martha Burwell Armistead bore at least a son, Cole Armistead Digges (born December 31, 1748-and who married Mary Allen) and a daughter, Martha Armistead ("Patsy") Digges, who survived to married Capt.
 Nathaniel Burwell.
-He remarried in 1760 to Elizabeth Wormeley (1737-1785), the daughter of prominent landowner Ralph Wormeley of Rosegill plantation, who was on the Virginia Governor's Council with this man's father.
+However, the mother died in childbirth.
+Digges remarried in 1760 to Elizabeth Wormeley (1737-1785), the daughter of prominent landowner Ralph Wormeley of Rosegill plantation, who was on the Virginia Governor's Council with this man's father.
 They had a son Dudley Wormeley Digges (1765-1839) who moved to Louisa County, as well as daughters Elizabeth Wormeley Digges (who married Dr. Robert Nicholson of Yorktown), Mary Wormeley Digges (who married her cousin Dudley Digges), Lucy Wormeley Digges (who married John Stratton) and Judith Wormeley Digges (who married merchant Andrew Nicholson and moved to Richmond where she died in 1849).